Samuel Hogan: World War II

 The second time the unit would find itself in the way of a German offensive was at the Battle of the Bulge.
 On 19 December 1944, the only First Army units available to react to the German offensive through the Ardennes were the 82nd Airborne Division and one Combat Command of the 3rd Armored Division.
 Task Force Hogan was ordered to leave their advanced positions in Germany and double back to Belgium with the objective Houffalize.
-The Task Force was down to 1/3 of their available tanks and received zero intelligence about enemy strength or intensions.
+The Task Force was down to 1/3 of their available tanks and received zero intelligence about enemy strength or intentions.

 After an all-night march towards the objective, with V-1 flying bombs pulsing overhead on the way to destroy allied supply dumps in Antwerp, they arrived at La Roche with fuel tanks half full and no planned resupply.
 A morning leaders recon left the command group cut off after running into a column of Germans dressed as Americans.
 Samuel Hogan, his Operations Officer, Major Travis Brown and the Recon Platoon Leader, Lieutenant Clark Worrell escaped into the woods as the enemy looted their disabled jeeps.
 They rejoined the Task Force after spending 12 hours evading German patrols in the Ardennes forests.
 For the next six days Task Force Hogan fought skilled delaying actions from hilltop town to hilltop town until surrounded and cut off by the 116th Panzer (Greyhound) and 246th Infantry Divisions.

 The beleaguered battalion hindered the German advance by calling in artillery on the columns streaming around their hilltop redoubt at the town of Marcouray.
 But they were short of ammunition, fuel and medical supplies so MG Maurice Rose ordered the task force to destroy their vehicles and make out on foot as best they could.
 All available units were dedicated to relieving the 101st Airborne Division, 20 miles away at Bastogne-so they were on their own.

 On Christmas Night “Hogan's 400” marched 12 miles through enemy held woods back to US lines.
 It was a Christmas miracle that made the news back home including in Cinema reels, local newspaper stories and the Stars and Stripes-the periodical for deployed soldiers.